kaist-dmlab/COVID-EENet/README.md

 - TensorFlow-gpu >= 2.3.0

 ## Usage
+- Go to `src` folder.
+- Adjust `Config.py` by referring to the description of hyperparameters below.
-- Run "python train.py" to train COVID-EENet
+- Run `python train.py` to train COVID-EENet.

 ## Hyperparameters
 - `w` : prediction period, e.g., w = 14 or 28